jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘I keep them to sell,’ the Hatter added as an explanation; ‘I’ve none of my own.
 I’m a hatter.’
-Here the Queen put on her spec- tacles and began staring at the Hatter, who turned pale and fidgeted.
+Here the Queen put on her spectacles and began staring at the Hatter, who turned pale and fidgeted.
 ‘Give your evidence,’ said the
 King, ‘and don’t be nervous, or I’ll